 The crucifixion of Leonidas' body is explained by Herodotus from Xerxes' exceptional hatred of the Spartan king.
 This is an overstatement.
 A Persian king was supposed to mutilate the bodies of defeated enemies.
 In the Behistun inscription, nearly all Darius' enemies receive this treatment, and Alexander the Great was to do the same after he had defeated Bessus.

 A final remark must be made about the role of the Thebans.
-Herodotus' judgment about these soldiers is unfair.
+Herodotus' judgment on these soldiers is unfair.
 In every Greek city, there was a pro-Persian and a pro-Greek party.
 The Thebans who fought at Thermopylae probably belonged to the latter group, and cannot be blamed for the fact that Thebes surrendered to Xerxes after they had been captured.
 Already in Antiquity, people criticized Herodotus for this error; the Greek author Plutarch of Chaeronea even wrote an angry treatise on the subject, called Herodotus' Malice.

 Even today, the reputation of the Thebans remains stained.
 There are two ugly modern monuments at Thermopylae - one for the Spartans and one for the Thespians.
 The absence of a monument for the Thebans tells a lot about the popularity of Herodotus.
-Here, you can read more about his influence.